+The first and second authors contributed equally to this report.
 The authors wish to thank all the participants at the Bali Resilience Workshop for their enthusiasm and helpful contributions.
 We especially thank Robert Brumbaugh from The Nature Conservancy for his support and advice.
 Coral Reef Alliance provided generous in-kind support for this project.
-Resilience data was collected with the help of field staff and volunteers from The Nature Conservancy Indonesia Marine Program, Wildlife Conservation Society, Reef Check Foundation Indonesia, Wakatobi National Park Authority and Karimunjawa National Park Authority, local communities and dive operators.
+Resilience data was collected with the help of field staff and volunteers from The Nature Conservancy Indonesia Marine Program, Wildlife Conservation Society, Reef Check Foundation Indonesia, Wakatobi National Park Authority and Karimunjawa National Park Authority, Conservation International, local communities and dive operators.
 Some of the figures were developed in collaboration with D. Tracey.
 Post bleaching surveys, data analysis and the workshop were funded by The Nature Conservancy from Emergency Response Funds, NOAA Coral Reef Conservation Program and John D. and Catherine T. MacArthur Foundation.
-Resilience and reef monitoring surveys were funded by IUCN Climate Change and Coral Reefs Marine Working Group, the David and Lucile Packard Foundation, The Walton Family Foundation, Kerzner Marine Foundation and The Tiffany foundation.
+Resilience and reef monitoring surveys were funded by IUCN Climate Change and Coral Reefs Marine Working Group, the David and Lucile Packard Foundation, The Walton Family Foundation, Kerzner Marine Foundation, The Tiffany foundation and the Australian Research Council Centre of Excellence for Coral Reef Studies, James Cook University.
 The report is solely the opinion of the authors and does not constitute a statement of policy, decision, or position on behalf of NOAA or the U.S. Government.